TestMasters Batesville Arkansas LSAT Prep Courses

 Does TestMasters provide a detailed breakdown of my LSAT prep tests?

 Any score reports from proctored or supplemental LSAT preptests through TestMasters can be viewed in the Online Resource Center.
-Once TestMasters has scored the proctored diagnostics, score reports will be made available online.
-This process will be completed by 9AM the day after the test was proctored.
-Supplemental score reports are also viewable online, and these can be reviewed and printed immediately after students score them in the Online Resource Center.
-TestMasters recommends that students print their proctored diagnostic score reports with them when attending a diagnostic review session.
+Once a student has scored his or her test, the corresponding score report will be made available online.
+These can be reviewed and printed immediately from the Online Resource Center.
+TestMasters recommends that students print their proctored diagnostic score reports and bring them when attending a diagnostic review session.